 A ROWP Planner (PL) must be competent in planning a sewerage system for servicing domestic strength type 1 or type 2 treatment methods for daily design flow of domestic sewerage less than 9,100 litres, in accordance with the Standard Practice Manual pursuant to the Sewerage System Regulation (SSR) and Public Health Act.

-For information on the experiential requirements for the Planner endorsement, please read the Planner instructions and endorsement information sheet.
+For information on the experiential requirements for the Planner endorsement, please read the Planner endorsement information sheet.

 A ROWP Installer (IN) must be competent to install a sewerage system servicing domestic strength sewerage wastewater using a type 1 or type 2 treatment method for daily design flow of domestic sewage less than 9,100 litres in accordance with the Standard Practice Manual pursuant to the Sewerage System Regulation and Public Health Act, and in accordance with the specifications within the Filing documents prepared by an Authorized Person and accepted by the relevant Health Authority

-For information on the experiential requirements for the Installer endorsement, please read the Installer instructions and endorsement information sheet.
+For information on the experiential requirements for the Installer endorsement, please read the Installer endorsement information sheet.

 A ROWP Maintenance Provider (MP) must be competent in monitoring and maintain a sewerage system servicing domestic strength sewage wastewater using a Type 1 or Type 2 treatment method for daily design flow of domestic sewage less than 9,100 litres in accordance with the Standard Practice Manual pursuant to the Sewerage System Regulation and Public Health Act.

-For information on the experiential requirements for the MP endorsement, please read the Maintenance Provider instructions and endorsement information sheet
+For information on the experiential requirements for the MP endorsement, please read the Maintenance Provider endorsement information sheet.

 A ROWP Inspector – Residential (PIR) conducting residential inspections must be competent in inspecting residential sewerage systems using Type 1,2, or 3 treatment method.